-- In your draft paper put a sentence like "The underlying data in this paper is available from http://dx.doi.org/10.17635/lancaster/researchdata/xxx." in the Acknowledgements in the draft paper as it goes through the journal reviewing process.
+- In your draft paper's Acknowledgements, include a sentence like "The underlying data in this paper is available from http://dx.doi.org/10.17635/lancaster/researchdata/xxx." as it goes through the journal reviewing process.

-- When the paper is accepted, generate and deposit the dataset, and edit the paper text to give the dataset DOI that you will receive from the Library when the dataset is validated.
-This version of your paper is the AAM (authors accepted manuscript) which you will also need to deposit in Pure to satisfy HEFCE's open access requirements.
+- When the paper is accepted, generate and deposit the dataset.
+You will need to edit the paper's text to give the dataset DOI that you will receive from the Library when the dataset is validated.
+This version of your paper is the AAM (authors accepted manuscript), which you will also need to deposit in Pure to satisfy HEFCE's open access requirements.

 - When the paper finally appears in print or online, update the dataset metadata to give the full details of the paper, including its DOI.

 Please note that the URLs/DOIs in these examples are not genuine.

 Openly available data

 "All data created during this research are openly available from Lancaster University data archive at http://dx.doi.org/10.17635/lancaster/researchdata/15."